team-pltb/pltb/README.md

 in the context of the module bioinformatics at KIT.

-It's main functionality is to find the best time-reversible substitution models for a given dataset and to afterwards conduct a tree search using the chosen models.
+It's main functionality is to find the best time-reversible substitution models for a given dataset and to conduct a tree search using the chosen models afterwards.

 For this, the maximum likelihood of every model under the given dataset is evaluated and several information criteria are calculated.